RedRiotTank/Concurrent-Integral-calculator/README.md

 # Integral
 Basic Concurrent integral calculator.

-WARNING: that's a repository for academic purposes, it may contain errors or bad habits.
+WARNING: this repository is for academic purposes only, it may contain errors or bad habits.

+Subject: SCD 2ºGrade, 0º practice.